 May God give strength to the people!
 May God bless them with peace!

-This concluding prayer for peace suggests a familiar and beautifully harmonised Taizé chant as the antiphon: “Dona nobis pacem cordium, give to us peace in our hearts”.
-Sing it twice as a refrain.
-This song appears in Together in Song as 713, but with words drawn from several psalms other than 29.
+This song appears in Together in Song as 713, but with words drawn from several Bible verses other than Psalm 29.
 So the words from 29 can be added in a couple of different ways:

 - With a little careful pointing, the text of this psalm falls into place to the same chords and basic tune of Jacques Berthier’s nice refrain.
 The engaging SATB harmony is worth spending time to rehearse with at least four voices.